vkbo/novelWriter/docs/source/usage_interface.rst

 .. tip::
-   If you don't like auto-replacement, all symbols inserted by this feature are also available in the :guilabel:`Insert` menu, and via convenient :ref:`a_ui_shortcuts_ins`.
+   If you don't like auto-replacement, all symbols inserted by this feature are also available in the :guilabel:`Insert` menu, and via convenient :ref:`a_kb_ins`.
 You may also be using a `Compose Key`_ setup, which means you may not need the auto-replace feature.

 .. _Compose Key: https://en.wikipedia.org/wiki/Compose_key